godotengine/godot-docs/classes/class_staticbody2d.rst

 Static body for 2D physics.

-A static body is a simple body that can't be moved by external forces or contacts.
+A static body is a simple body that doesn't move under physics simulation, i.e. it can't be moved by external forces or contacts but its transformation can still be updated manually by the user.
 It is ideal for implementing objects in the environment, such as walls or platforms.
 In contrast to :ref:`RigidBody2D<class_RigidBody2D>`, it doesn't consume any CPU resources as long as they don't move.

 They have extra functionalities to move and affect other bodies: